now-examples/basics/docusaurus/README.md

 This directory is a brief example of a [Docusaurus](https://docusaurus.io/) site that can be deployed with ZEIT Now and zero configuration.

+> Note that your `docs` directory has to be within the `website` directory, ideally following the directory structure in this example.
+You will also have to specify a `customDocsPath` value in `siteConfig.js`.
+Take a look at the `siteConfig.js` file here for reference.

 ## Deploy Your Own

 Deploy your own Docusaurus project with ZEIT Now.